 Caroline Rothwell (b.
-1967, UK/Australia) is a multidisciplinary, concept driven artist whose practice spans over 20 years.
-Her work explores systems of the natural world alongside the scientific and technological.
+1967, UK/Australia) is a multidisciplinary artist whose practice spans over 20 years.
+The daughter of an industrial chemist, Rothwell’s practice investigates how ideas and beliefs have shaped our contemporary world.
+Her work explores systems of human interaction relating to time, nature, history, and science.

-Rothwell was born in Hull, England, and has a BA from University of the Arts London, an MFA in sculpture from Hunter College, City University of New York and University of Auckland.
-She currently lives in Sydney, Australia.
-Recent curated projects include: The Lady and the Unicorn: collection bestiary, Art Gallery of New South Wales (2018); Frágil, XIII Biennale of Cuenca, Ecuador (2016); Antipodes: cut apart, Museum of Archaeology & Anthropology, University of Cambridge, UK (2016); Another Green World, Western Plains Cultural Centre (2017); Inspiracje, Trafo Centre for Contemporary Art, Poland (2017); Composer, commission for Museum of Contemporary Art Australia (2016); Habit, Temple Contemporary, Philadelphia (2015), Dark Heart: 2014 Biennial of Australian Art at Art Gallery of South Australia; Urpflanze Street Plants, Museum of Economic Botany (2014).
+Other curated projects include: Femmage, Art Gallery of South Australia (2019); The Lady and the Unicorn: collection bestiary, Art Gallery of New South Wales (2018); Frágil, XIII Biennale of Cuenca, Ecuador (2016); Antipodes: cut apart, Museum of Archaeology & Anthropology, University of Cambridge, UK (2016); Another Green World, Western Plains Cultural Centre (2017); Inspiracje, Trafo Centre for Contemporary Art, Poland (2017); Habit, Temple Contemporary, Philadelphia (2015), Dark Heart: 2014 Biennial of Australian Art at Art Gallery of South Australia; Urpflanze Street Plants, Museum of Economic Botany (2014).